Vi anbefaler at du alltid bruker siste versjon av nettleseren din.

 The exponential increase in anticancer treatments adds to the complexity of anticancer care.
 The treatment effect is hard to predict, and might be of little benefit to patients in the last stages of disease.
 Thus, this cluster-RCT investigates effects of early, systematic integration of oncology and specialized PC in patients with advanced cancer on use of anticancer treatment at the end of life.

-Outcomes.
 The primary outcome is use of chemotherapy in the last 3 months before death, number of patients, initiation, discontinuation and number of cycles.
 Secondary outcomes are administration of other medical interventions in the last month of life, symptom burden, quality of life (QoL), satisfaction with information and follow-up, and caregiver health, QoL, and satisfaction with care.

 This national cluster-RCT is conducted in 12 Norwegian hospitals.
 Hospitals are stratified on the size of local catchment areas before randomization.
 In the intervention hospitals, a three-tiered complex intervention is implemented.
-The backbone of intervention in the 6 intervention sites is the implementation of patient-centered care pathways that contain early, compulsory referral to PC and regular and systematic registrations of symptoms.
+The backbone of intervention in the 6 intervention sites is the implementation of patient-centred care pathways that contain early, compulsory referral to PC and regular and systematic registrations of symptoms.
 Oncologists and palliative care physicians completed an educational program before patient inclusion started.
 Control sites follow common procedures for symptom assessment and referral to palliative care.

 660 patients were included by closure of inclusion at the end of October 2021, some patients are still being followed.
 Analyses are ongoing.

-Clinical and research implications.
+Clinical and research implications

 Regardless of study results, we will pursue the implementation of patient centered care pathways with systematic symptom assessment, preferably electronic, as part of routine cancer care.